suraj480/nextjs_optimization/README.md

+# Next.js Project

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

-First, run the development server:
+To start the development server, run one of the following commands:

 ```bash
 npm run dev